Wrist Pain | Houston, TX

 Carpal Tunnel Syndrome is caused by the compression of the median nerve in your wrist.
 CTS can cause numbness, weakness, and pain in the palm, thumb, index finger, middle finger and half of your ring finger, and, occasionally, the entire hand.

 Common Diagnoses for Wrist Pain:

 - Carpal Tunnel Syndrome

 - Wrist Tendonitis

 Non-surgical Treatment for Wrist Pain

 As with other musculoskeletal conditions, some wrist injuries do require surgery but most are able to heal with nonsurgical treatments.
-At Houston Spine & Sports Medicine, Dr. Curtis Fandrich and Dr. Shaun Lehmann specialize in nonsurgical musculoskeletal treatments.
+At Houston Spine & Sports Medicine, Dr. Shaun Lehmann specializes in nonsurgical musculoskeletal treatments.
 Make an appointment today to learn more about the different options available for your condition.